-Mom submits her DNA as the alleged fathers sample for Paternity Testing
+Paternity Fraud: Mom submits her DNA as the alleged father’s

-Eating or Drinking before DNA collection in Paternity Testing
+Paternity Fraud: Eating or drinking before DNA collection

-One last situation I want to discuss is the question of whether someone can alter their DNA by eating or drinking something before they swab their mouth.
-The answer is no. You can not alter your DNA with putting anything in your mouth.
-If you have had a bone marrow transplant recently, that may come into account.
+Another situation is whether someone can alter their DNA by eating or drinking something before they swab their mouth.
+The answer is no. You cannot alter your DNA by putting anything in your mouth.
+If you have had a bone marrow transplant recently, that affect results.
 Anything like that should be discussed with the facility doing the paternity testing.

-We do ask that you don’t eat or drink anything for about an hour before collecting the DNA samples, and this is to keep food or anything else off the swabs.
+We do ask that you don’t eat or drink anything for about an hour before collecting the DNA samples, to keep food or anything else off the swabs.
 Eating or drinking before the collection can cause remnants to get on the swab with the DNA.
 The worst this will do is create a situation where we can’t get a profile at all.
 If a profile is obtained, then the food or drink did nothing.
-If we can’t get a profile we need to recollect samples for the participant for re-testing.
-The first recollection is always at no charge to the customer here at IDENTIGENE.
+If we can’t get a profile, we ask for a recollection at no charge.

 Read more about DNA test fraud situations and other paternity test questions.